vmware/pyvmomi/docs/vim/SessionManager/VmomiServiceRequestSpec.rst

 vim.SessionManager.VmomiServiceRequestSpec
 ==========================================
   This data object type describes a request to invoke a specific method in a VMOMI service.
-It currenly only supports {link vim.SessionManager#cloneSession} method.
+It currently only supports {link vim.SessionManager#cloneSession} method.
 The GenericServiceTicket.id returned from `AcquireGenericServiceTicket`_ for this request can be use for `CloneSession`_ to clone a session
 :extends: vim.SessionManager.ServiceRequestSpec_
 :since: `vSphere API 5.1`_